Where to go for care: Should you visit the doctor, urgent care or an ER?

 What do urgent care clinics treat?

 Urgent care clinics are excellent resources for treating every-day maladies and injuries when your primary care physician is unavailable.
 Flu symptoms, sprains and sinus infections are common conditions that an urgent care center can effectively treat.
-More serious conditions should be treated at the closest emergency room.
+Anything that might be considered life-threatening should be treated at the closest emergency room.

 Because heart conditions are so serious, it is always recommended that you seek medical attention from the nearest emergency room rather than an urgent care clinic if you experiencing any of the following symptoms.

 - Tightness in chest

 - Sudden sharp chest pain

 - Shortness of breath